Monday, 8 September 2014

 Doctor Who: Robot of Sherwood

 This is an episode I've been dreading since I first saw it advertised.
 The title sounded awful, the premise laughable, Robin Hood himself looked ridiculous, and the less said about the teaser the better.
 So why did I spend half of the episode cackling like a loon?
 One word: banter.
 The Doctor may not like it... but I do.

-I've been saying all week to anyone who'll listen, if they're going to do Robin Hood, they better (a) camp it up, and (b) go big with the humour.
+I've been saying all week to anyone who'd listen, if they're going to do Robin Hood, they better (a) camp it up, and (b) go big with the humour.
 Thankfully, Mark Gatiss did just that.
-The legend of Robin Hood has been so abused by modernity that it's virtually impossible to think of the man-in-tights without snickering.
-Trying to tell a pseudo-historical story would have been disastrous.
+The legend of Robin Hood has been so abused by modernity that it's virtually impossible to think of the man-in-tights without snickering, so trying to tell a pseudo-historical story would have been disastrous.
 Thankfully, Gatiss chose to portray Robin Hood and his Merry Men as stereotypes—with magnificent britches, outrageous laughter and clichéd dialogue—and, surprisingly, managed to create some of the show's funniest exchanges to date.

 The Doctor and Robin's continuous pissing contest and subsequent banter was hands-down my favourite part of the episode.
 Peter Capaldi and Tom Riley looked like they were having a ball.
 Unfortunately, the laughter came at a price.
 For the humour to work, they had to knock several hundred points off the Doctor's IQ, which made him look astonishingly stupid at times.
 But for an episode like this, it was an acceptable compromise.
 This was a distinctly kid-friendly piece, and judging it on those grounds, I think it worked fine.
 How it'll fare when pitted against the season's bigger episodes—or even the two which preceded it—is another matter entirely.